strobo-inc/nrfjprog/README.md

 ```python
 """
 PyInstaller bundles a Python application and all its dependencies into a single package and is tested against Windows, Mac OS X, and Linux. http://pythonhosted.org/PyInstaller/.
 We will use PyInstaller to create an executable to distribute to the end user from our nrfjprog Python application.
 It will be multi platform.
 Currently we bundle into a single package but we can also bundle into a single executable (one file) using PyInstaller.
 """
 ```
-1. $ pip install pyinstaller # This should be OK for windows.
-For OS X and Linux double check with PyInstaller manual.
-You may need to install some dependencies.
+1. $ sudo pip install pyinstaller
-2. Navigate to ~/nrfjprog and run $ pyinstaller __main__.py --name nrfjprog # --name allows us to name the exe as nrfjprog instead of the default __main__.
+2. Navigate to ~/nrfjprog and run $ pyinstaller __main__.py --clean --name nrfjprog
-3. Move SEGGER and Nordic DLL's required by nrfjprog into ~/nrfjprog/dist/nrfjprog/ # Right now I use the DLL's from the nrfjprog exe Nordic currently releases.
+3. Move the DLL's required by the official nrfjprog.exe into ~/nrfjprog/dist/nrfjprog/
 4. Navigate to ~/nrfjprog/dist/nrfjprog and run $ nrfjprog.exe --help
+5. Add ~/nrfjprog/dist/nrfjprog to your path and call $ nrfjprog -h from any directory.

 # Coding Standard
 https://google.github.io/styleguide/pyguide.html